gecko0307/dagon/doc/Jolt Physics.md

 ## Comparison with Newton

-dagon:jolt is designed in a very similar way as dagon:newton to ensure easy migration.
+dagon:jolt is designed in a very similar way to dagon:newton to ensure easy migration.

 ### World